hooriya067/DevMainSoft-CW2024/src/README.md

     - Allows players to choose their plane, unlocking new designs and new types of planes.

 - **Visual Design:**
-    - Includes a gallery-style layout for planes with preview animations, enabling players to see their selection in action.
+    - Includes a gallery-style layout for planes with preview animations, enabling players to see their selection in action with their prices.
     - When a player chooses a plane, the plane glows bright showcasing that it has been chosen.
 By clicking the CONFIRM Button player can proceed with their customised plane, and user is taken back to main menu page.

 ---